-It’s been weeks since my last #365dairyfree update, and things have been busy!
+It’s been weeks since my last recipe challenge update, and things have been busy!
 I didn’t slack off in my promise to deliver a new weekly recipe from my trials; in fact, I shared some extra goodies from my kitchen.
 But today I’m going to include my progress and a special recipe that I originally created for allergy-friendly Lucy’s Cookies: No Bake Lemon Cookie Granola Bars with a Lively Lemon Icing.

 These easy, crispy-chewy, cohesive, shelf-stable delights are infused with bright, sunny goodness via sweet crushed cookies, citrus zest or extract, and a touch of fresh-squeezed juice.
 And all you need to do is measure, stir, and read the thermometer (I use one just like this) – no special tricks or candy-making knowledge required!